johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Check input voltage and output voltage.
             > Use the meter’s low pass filter (if available) when measuring the output of a VFD.

             > Check for proper voltages from power supplies and from source power.

+            > Call the manufacturer

         5. If there is a momentary loss of power (for just a second or less):
             > Often when pushing a button or starting a process.